Government hacking: Criminal cases

 Due to technological innovations, the US government has focused on research techniques; examples include the use of hackers and malware through software deployment.
 Diversified methods infiltrate and monitor others, especially when the target is an irregular activity by the computer network and an investigation must be remote.
 The Federal Bureau of Investigation uses Network Investigative Techniques (NITs).

 The US government has increasingly used hacking as an investigative technique.
 Since 2002, the FBI has used malware in virtual criminal investigations.
 The main research targets of early NITs were individual computers.
 The FBI has since developed a form of hacking that attacks millions of computers in one operation.
 The use of this technique was encouraged by privacy technologies which ensure that users have their identity, and their activities, hidden.
 Malware is installed so the government can identify targets who use tools that hide their IP address, location, or identity.

 The best-known and legitimate form of government hacking is the watering hole attack, in which the government takes control of a criminal-activity site and distributes a virus to computers that access the site.
 The malware can be installed through a link clicked by a user or through access to a site.
 The user is unaware of the infection on their machine; the malware partially controls it, searches for identifying information, and sends it to the source.

 To deploy malware, the FBI requires authorization and uses search warrants issued by magistrates in accordance with Rule 41 of the Federal Rules of Criminal Procedure.
 According to a court transcript, one operation affected 8,000 computers in 120 countries.

 In one case which demonstrated this new use of technology by the government, the FBI obtained access to a server in North Carolina that stored photos and videos of child victims of sexual abuse and shared them through a website accessed by thousands of users.
 Instead of shutting down the site, the bureau controlled it for 13 days to create hundreds of criminal cases.
 According to the FBI, its action was justified by the arrest of hundreds of alleged pedophiles.

 Other examples

 National Security Agency

 Former National Security Agency agent Edward Snowden announced in June 2013 the existence of the PRISM program, which monitors the Internet.

 FinSpy in Ethiopia

 The Ethiopian government was accused of using FinSpy software to obtain personal data from an Ethiopian naturalized American citizen.
 Kidane (the person's pseudonym) reportedly had data from Skype calls, Internet searches and emails monitored by the software.

+WannaCry in North Korea

+In 2017, a piece of malware developed by the National Security Agency was used by a North Korean operative that targeted hospitals, businesses, and governments.
+The U.S. Justice Department filed charges in 2018 against the operative.
+This event raised suspicions of how the U.S. government uses technology to target its own citizens.